Paul Dworkin, MD, Founding Director

 Erin Cornell serves as Program Manager for Research, Innovation and Evaluation for the Help Me Grow National Center.
 In this role, she oversees efforts to evaluate the implementation and impact of HMG and new innovations throughout the affiliate network.
 She has experience in health services research and her area of interest is in improving health and developmental outcomes for children through systems innovation.
 While a graduate student, Erin completed a year-long assistantship as a LEND (Leadership Education in Neurodevelopmental Disabilities) Fellow through the University of Connecticut University Center of Excellence in Developmental Disabilities (UCEDD).
 Prior to joining HMG, she contributed to the implementation and evaluation of clinical care innovations, including Co-Management, a program of the Office for Community Child Health at Connecticut Children’s Medical Center.
 Erin holds a BA from Boston University, an MPH from the University of Connecticut, and is currently pursuing a doctorate in public health from the University of Connecticut.

-Von Jessee is the Program Specialist for Research and Evaluation at the Help Me Grow National Center.
+Von Jessee is the Program Specialist for Network Assessment at the Help Me Grow National Center.
 In this role, he supports the National Center and the affiliate network in their efforts to measure implementation and impact.
 Before joining HMG National in 2015, he graduated from the University of Connecticut where he earned a Master’s Degree in Human Development and Family Studies.
 During this time, Von served as a research assistant for the Scaffolding Early Learning Project (ScEL) and conducted fatherhood specific research of his own.
 He concluded his degree with a thesis examining the associations between food insecurity and father/child diet quality.
 Previously, Von earned a degree in child and family studies/early childhood education (preK-3 licensure) and he worked with children who express challenging behaviors.